DoubleStyx/Syncra/README.md

 # Syncra

-A game-engine engine with a focus toward networked VR and desktop use cases.
+A game engine with a focus toward networked VR and desktop use cases.
 Isomorphic to a butterfly.

 A Discord server is available for the project: https://discord.gg/bdVmAyGRH9